This article explains how to migrate your application to React Query 3.

 import { useCallback } from 'react'import { useQueryClient } from 'react-query'function Todo() {const queryClient = useQueryClient()const onClickButton = useCallback(() => {queryClient.invalidateQueries('posts')}, [queryClient])return <button onClick={onClickButton}>Refetch</button>}

-component has been removed.
-Default options for queries and mutations can now be specified in QueryClient
+The ReactQueryConfigProvider component has been removed.
+Default options for queries and mutations can now be specified in QueryClient:

 const queryClient = new QueryClient({defaultOptions: {queries: {staleTime: Infinity,},},})